mongodb/specifications/source/client-side-operations-timeout/client-side-operations-timeout.md

 ### timeoutMS cannot be overridden for startSession calls

 In general, users can override `timeoutMS` at the level of a single operation.
 The `startSession` operation, however, only inherits `timeoutMS` from the MongoClient and does not allow the option to be overridden.
-This was a consious API design decision because drivers are moving towards only supporting MongoDB versions 3.6 and higher, so sessions will always be supported.
+This was a conscious API design decision because drivers are moving towards only supporting MongoDB versions 3.6 and higher, so sessions will always be supported.
 Adding an override for `startSession` would introduce a new knob and increase the API surface of drivers without providing a significant benefit.